Skip to main content

 Plan AdministratorOlive Advisors, LLC (Jim Birmingham)

 CRO background.
-Mark A. Renzi, the Chief Restructuring Officer, is a Managing Director at Berkeley Research Group based in the firm's Boston office.
-He joined BRG in 2016 from FTI Consulting and brings more than 20 years of business experience, including approximately 16 years of financial consulting.
-His expertise spans fintech, cryptocurrency lending, mortgage originations and servicing, auto finance, installment lending, student lending, structured finance, and consumer finance—a background directly applicable to Mosaic's residential solar lending operations.
-Renzi has provided restructuring services on more than 35 engagements in both out-of-court workouts and chapter 11 proceedings.
+Mark A. Renzi, the Chief Restructuring Officer, is a Managing Director at Berkeley Research Group in the firm's Boston office.
+He joined BRG in 2016 from FTI Consulting, and his consumer-finance restructuring work spans mortgage servicing, auto finance, installment lending, and structured finance.

 Key Timeline